 So how do I choose the Online College that’s best for me?

 Choosing the school that best fits your unique needs can be a hugely difficult task.
 Sorting through hundreds of schooling options can be intimidating or downright overwhelming.
 That’s why we’ve hand-selected the very best schools based on the factors most important for busy students like you!

 We’ve found the best education at the best price, allowing you be certain that you’re maximizing your online schooling experience.
 Browse through our lists of the best schools determined by total cost, student feedback, program offerings, and a number of other important factors.

-With that said, if you’re still unsure of the specific program you’re looking for or just want to get a general idea of schools offering online programs, take a look at our introductory list of the top twenty-five online colleges overall based on total value.
-Each of these schools is fully accredited and offers at the very least several fully online bachelor’s programs.
+With that said, if you’re still unsure of the specific program you’re looking for or just want to get a general idea of schools offering online programs, take a look at our introductory list of the top thirty-two online colleges based on overall value.
+Each of these schools is fully accredited and offers at the very least several fully online degree programs.

 1. Harvard University

 Harvard is one of the very oldest universities in the entire country, founded back in 1636.
 Without question, it’s grown to become one of the most well-respected academic institutions in the world.
 The Boston school has top-level offerings in business, medicine, law, and a variety of other fields.
 A degree from Harvard almost guarantees you a wide array of opportunities in a professional field.
 With that said, a degree from Harvard is more affordable than you might think!
 Harvard comes in at No. 1 on our list thanks not only to its unmatched academic excellence but also its efforts to help students afford such a high-quality degree.

 - Out-of-State Tuition: $40,418